GuillaumeDesforges/fix-python/README.md

 In your Python project, create a virtual environment `.venv` and use your preferred tool (pip, poetry, ...) to install your dependencies.

-Then create a `libs.nix` file that returns the array of packages that you want binaries to be linked with.
+Then create a `.nix/libs.nix` file that returns the array of packages that you want binaries to be linked with.

+> Note: you may add this `.nix` folder to your project `.gitignore`.

 ```nix
 let pkgs = import (builtins.getFlake "nixpkgs") { };